Leading Short-Term Study Abroad Programs

 Describe your knowledge of the country in question and any experience you have had visiting or working there.
 Knowledge of the country’s language is important, but not always required (or possible).

 For the most part, faculty led programs should be affiliated with local academic institutions.
-In most cases, the Global Education Center is able to provide an affiliation with a partner university or another institution.
+In most cases, the Office of International Engagement is able to provide an affiliation with a partner university or another institution.
 Non-affiliated programs are an exception and most be academically and programmatically outstanding.
 Courses should have academic integrity and coherence, and instructors should give careful thought to the integration of experiential learning with course readings, lectures, site visits, independent study and research, and methods of evaluation.
 The amount of assigned reading should be similar to what is required in an on-campus course of the same length, but a hybrid format may be used to extend the course beyond the actual travel dates.

 Program structure may take on various forms.
 International field trips involve one week of travel over spring break for a course that meets throughout the spring semester.
 Short term institutes range from 2 to 6 weeks of travel, sometimes combined with class meetings on campus and sometimes combined as a hybrid course, and may take place over winter session or summer session.

 In preparing the proposed itinerary, faculty should balance the academic needs of the course with the logistics and cost of travel.
-Faculty will work with the Global Education Center to create the budget and plan the itinerary.
+Faculty will work with the Office of International Education to create the budget and plan the itinerary.

 To allow sufficient time for developing new program descriptions, publicity materials, approval of courses, recruitment of students, contracting for travel services and registration and payment by students, faculty should allow one year between submitting the initial proposal and the date of travel.
-In some cases, the Global Education Center can cover the expense for faculty travel to plan a new program.
+In some cases, the Office of International Engagement can cover the expense for faculty travel to plan a new program.